 For example, if your pre-filtration system isn't set up effectively, then this can put immense pressure on your final filters and force them to do the bulk of the work.
 This can be incredibly expensive and even cause production to stop mid-batch if you run into issues with the main filter.

-Your pre-filtration need to be correctly sized and optimised to ensure the main filter lasts longer and doesn't degrade too quickly.
+Your pre-filtration system must be correctly sized and optimised to ensure the main filter lasts longer and doesn't degrade too quickly.
 To ensure you get it right, you need to know what's working and what isn't.
 The right filter manufacturer will be able to undertake a filterability study on your filtration system and provide recommendations so you can get the most out of your setup.

-It's crucial you make the right choice, so don't settle for a system that isn't properly optimised.
+It's crucial you make the right choice, so don't settle for a poor filtration system that isn't properly optimised for your processes.

 When you choose a filter, you need to consider what you're trying to achieve.
 Your filter needs to match the product quality that you're aiming for.